Java9 Diamond operator anonymous inner class example

 stringMessage.getMessage();

-It is a valid code and the diamond operator is not used.
+This is a valid code, and the diamond operator is not used here.

-How do you write a code with Diamond Operator?
+How do we write code with the Diamond Operator?

 @Override